top of page

 • Benefits

-• Determining when surgeries are necessary
+• Determines when surgery is necessary

-• Reducing the need for exploratory surgeries
+• Reduces the need for exploratory surgery

-• Reducing the length of hospitalizations
+• May reduce the length of hospitalizations

 • Painless, noninvasive, and accurate